Cooking with Mamma C

 • Add the eggs one at a time, mixing after each addition on low.

-• Break up all of your chocolate bars into pieces and add them to a microwaveable bowl.
+• Break up all of the chocolate bars into pieces and add them to a microwaveable bowl.
 Cover loosely and heat on high in the microwave for a minute, then stir.
 Heat for another 50-60 seconds and stir.
 Heat for another 30 seconds or more as needed, stirring afterward until the chocolate is fully melted.
 Set aside to cool.
 You will need to wait until all of the other ingredients have been added before you mix in the chocolate.

 • Leave the cheesecake in the springform pan and let it finish cooling on a wire rack.
-Refrigerate the cheesecake overnight before cutting into it.
+Refrigerate the cheesecake in the pan overnight before cutting into it.
 Refrigerate it uncovered if you can, unless you have strong odors in your fridge from onions or something.
 (See notes.)
-Store it in the refrigerator for up to three days or cover it with plastic and foil and freeze it for up to 3 weeks.

 Notes